neelsmith/heidelberg/writing/intro.md

 ## When is a digital document a digital edition?

 Within the Homer Multitext project, the experience of editing the Venetus A manuscript has prompted extended reflection and debate about what it means to edit a text.
-What is different when an edition is digital?
+What changes when an edition is digital?
 All of us are excited about emerging possibilities of digital reading at multiple scales:  not just systematic searching, but "reading" to identify latent patterns we don't even know to search for.
 How do we create *digital* editions that can support a full range of *digital* reading, including digital methods we have not yet imagined?

-## ἔκδωσις  / editio / edition / Ausgabe

-## Access

-1.  legal
-2.  technical
-2.  semantic

-## Legal accesibility

-A solved problem:

--   license for **reuse** (e.g., CC), or
--   public domain

-## Technical accessibility

--   public version control (github)
--   human-readable formats
--   simplest format that is expressively complete

-## Result: TEI XML

-## Semantically accessible?

-Not yet...  for two reasons

-## 1. Whose TEI?

-> Using TEI in 2017 guarantees you can **not** simply exchange data!

-## 2. Multivalence is ambiguity

--   every TEI `choice` is digitally ambiguous
--   requires full object model to process correctly
+We take as a point of departure the central idea of the Greek term ἔκδωσις, and its calques in various modern languages (*editio*, edition, Ausgabe...)
+An edition is first and foremost *giving away* a version of a text.
+Using analog technologies, giving away a physical artifact (whether printed book, vellum codex or papyrus scroll) makes available to the new owner every possibility of analog reading.
+To make every possibility of digital reading available when we give away a digital edition, we need to plan for three kinds of access.
+A digital edition must by *legally*, *technically* and *semantically* accessible.

+*Legal accesibility* is a well understood problem in 2017, and well defined solutions are readily available.
+A digital edition must be licensed for reuse so that automated reading of the edition can proceed without limitation by requirements for special permissions.
+The Homer Multitext project uses Creative Commons licenses permitting reuse for all of its digital content.

+*Technical accessibility* has also been extensively studied.
+To ensure that our editions remain technically accessible they must be in openly specified, plain-text formats.
+The ideal is the simplest possible format that is also expressively complete.
+Like most digital editorial projects, the Homer Multitext uses XML to produce semantically encoded editions following the guidelines of the Text Encoding Initiative (TEI).

+If the scholarly community has well defined solutions to these problems, however, we lack any comparable consensus on how to make an edition *semantically* accessible.
+It may once have been a goal of the TEI to facilitate interchange of texts, but the reality today is that using XML following TEI guidelines guarantees that you can *not* simply exchange texts with other projects.
+The guidelines are rich, and frequently offer multiple recommended solutions to a problem;  the generic schemas for validating TEI following the guidelines allow multiple possible embeddings and sequences of elements even when the editor intends to follow a single recommendation.[^teiambig]  Alternative readings are a further complication:  every form of TEI `choice` element presents an ambiguity that a digital reader has to resolve.

+[^teiambig]:  Consider a simple example that can enormously complicate digital reading of a text.
+We can use the TEI `persName` element to identify personal names, and TEI `abbr` to identify abbreviations.
+But what is the proper encoding of an abbreviated personal name?
+The "TEI-all" schema allows an example like `<persName><abbr>Αριστ</abbr></persName>`;  it also allows `  <abbr><persName>Αριστ</persName></abbr>`.

+More generally, XML is limited to validating a given syntax; real semantic accessibility would require that we validate contents as well.

+Like many projects, therefore, the HMT has defined its own project standards for using a subset of the TEI guidelines, and imposes

 ## Validation beyond TEI syntax